Tychobra/polished/README.md

 your Shiny app and the `polished` Admin Panel (i.e. the user will be able to invite additional users and remove existing user from your app).
 If "Is Admin?" if set to "No", the user will be able to access your Shiny app, but they will __not__ have access to the `polished` Admin Panel; non admins are not authorized to invite/remove users.

+Once the user has been added, restart the app & register the new user on the Polished login page.
+You'll be redirected to a page which says that user has received an email invitation for registration.
+Once the link in the email has been clicked, the app can be refreshed and that user is able to sign in!

 You can find a few full working example in the "inst/examples/" directory in this package.